 I would NOT start writing product reviews, homeschooling lessons and laundry hacks on this same blog!
 Hopefully this is all making sense?

 WordPress Makes Categorizing EASY!

 You can use sub-categories and tags to micro categorize the site even more.
 You can keep all your “beef dinner recipes” for example grouped together with sub-categories or tags.
-This is something that I personally do a lot of on my site and I talk about it in the Masterclass more in depth.
+This is something that I personally do a lot of on my site.

 This is why I love WordPress, because it makes sub categorizing and micro categorizing very easy for you.
 If you’re using one of those free website builders, this is a bit more difficult to do.
 The pages for these categories, sub-categories and tags are all created for you in WordPress and that makes them easy to interlink and navigate to.